AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 - *Outlined buttons*: Use outline buttons instead of full buttons.
 - *Transparent Scrollbars*: Enable/Disable transparency in scrollbars (requires restart)
 - *Accent Scrollbars*: Set the color of the scrollbars to the accent color (requires restart)
-- *Accent Mode*: Make components stand out by setting them in the accent color (buttons, tabs, selections…)
+- *Inverted Selection Color*: Switch the Autocomplete selected item color between the selection color and contrast color.

 **[Features Settings](/docs/configuration/features-settings)**:
 - *Material Fonts*: Enable/Disable Material fonts (Roboto)
 - *Material File Status Colors*: Enable/Disable the [Material File Status Colors](/docs/configuration/file-status-colors)
 - *Material Wallpapers*: Add a custom wallpaper per theme for the empty frame window.
 - *Project Frame Colors*: Add a colored stripe on the top of each window for easier differentiation
+- *Accent Mode*: Make components stand out by setting them in the accent color (buttons, tabs, selections…)
 - *Striped Tool Windows*: Set the new Striped Tool Windows Layout

 **[Other Tweaks](/docs/configuration/other-tweaks-settings)**: